chocolatey/boxstarter.org/input/whyboxstarter.md

 ## Convenience commands to automate NuGet Package Creation

-Boxstarter provides commands that can auto generate both the \*.nuspec file and provide a skeletal ChocolateyInstall.ps1 file.
+Boxstarter provides commands that can auto generate both the \*.nuspec file, and provide a skeletal ChocolateyInstall.ps1 file.
 You can even point Boxstarter to a single script file and it will generate a \*.nupkg file that will execute that script.

 ## Testing Packages and Build Server Integration

-Boxstarter can test [Chocolatey](https://chocolatey.org) package installs on one or more deployment targets and evaluate whether the installation was successful.
+Boxstarter can test [Chocolatey](https://chocolatey.org) package installations on one or more deployment targets and evaluate whether the installation was successful.
 It can also automate the publishing of packages to its [NuGet](https://nuget.org) feed.
 This functionality can be plugged into a Continuous Integration server so that packages can be tested and published when committed to version control.